CSCI 699: Robot Learning

 Grading Policies

-Homework (45%): Students will be assigned three homework sets that consist of both report questions and programming questions (in Python).
+Homework (15%): Students will be assigned three homework sets that consist of both report questions and programming questions (in Python).
+Each student will select one of the three homework sets to complete.
 Report questions will require students to work on problems related to past lectures with pen and paper.
 Programming questions will require students to implement some of the methods covered in the lectures, occasionally with further improvements, and experiment them on simulated robot environments and/or machine learning tasks.

-Class Presentation (15%): Students will present research papers from literature.
+Class Presentation (45%): Students will present three research papers from literature.
 Presentations will be followed by open discussions.
 Students will be graded based on their presentations.

 Course Project (40%): Students will be required to work on a course project in groups of 2-3.
 The projects must have both robotics and machine learning components.
 They can be, for example, application-dependent improvements over an existing robot learning method, a novel robot learning related application of an existing technique, or a completely new method that may have potential benefits.
 Students will write a 2-page project proposal, present their findings in an oral presentation, write a conference paper-style 6-8 pages project report, and write an anonymous peer review (max 1 page) for the project report of another group.
 There will be a 2-page project milestone along the way to guide progress.
 Instructor and teaching assistant(s) will provide feedback on the project milestone.